Denturion/newsletter-backend/README.md

 # newsletter-backend
 Back end part in express of a school assignment where you can register a user and choose to subscribe to a newsletter.

-Run npm install to install dependencies.
+Run npm install to install dependencies: -express -cors -mongoose -nodemon

 The application is connected to a database on mongoAtlas